-Again, this will depend on your budget.
-(Fair warning: Most everything will.)
-But if your funds allow—or if your peace of mind depends on it—now is the time to tap the manager of your big day.
-This person will be your right-hand woman (or man) and will guide you in all decisions, from selecting a venue to tracking your budget and handling all the logistics.
+Again, this will depend on your budget (fair warning: most everything will), but if your funds allow, now is the time to hire the manager of your big day.
+A wedding planner will be your right-hand person throughout the process, and they will guide you in all decisions, from selecting a venue to tracking your budget and handling all the logistics.

 Now's the time to sit down and have another heart-to-heart convo with your significant other.
 After all, the vibe of your wedding needs to be a mutual decision between the two guests of honor.
-To get the conversation flowing, pour a glass of wine/water/tea and ask yourself: What’s important to you and why?
-What do you value?
+To get the conversation flowing, pour a glass of wine/water/tea and ask yourselves: What’s important to us and why?
+What do we value?
 Also, know that your venue—more on that below—is going to affect all of this.
-(Because, in most cases, we'd argue against a glam, black-tie theme for a barn wedding.)

 Select the Venue